StanfordVL/behavior/_sources/benchmarking.md.txt

 You can evaluate and benchmark locally using the code in this repository (`behavior_benchmark.py`).
 As an example, the following code benchmarks a random agent on a single activity specified in an environment config file:
 ```
-export CONFIG_FILE=path/to/your/config/for/example/igibson/examples/configs/behavior_onboard_sensing.yaml
+export CONFIG_FILE=path/to/your/config/for/example/behavior/configs/behavior_onboard_sensing.yaml
 export OUTPUT_DIR=path/to/your/output/dir/for/example/tmp
 python -m behavior.benchmark.behavior_benchmark
 ```
-The code benchmarks the agent following the official [setup](setups.md), evaluating the agent in nine instances of the activity with increasing complexity: three instances of the activity that are expected to be the same as in training, three instances where everything is the same as in training but the small objects change their initial locations, and three instances where the furniture in the scenes is also different.
+This code benchmarks the agent following the official [setup](setups.md), evaluating the agent in nine instances of the activity with increasing complexity: three instances of the activity that are expected to be the same as in training, three instances where everything is the same as in training but the small objects change their initial locations, and three instances where the furniture in the scenes is also different.
 The code also runs the benchmark metrics and saves the values on files in the `OUTPUT_DIR`.

 The given code benchmarks the agent in a single activity as default, specified in the environment's config file.